Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/readme.md

 - Elements in lists are separated with “,” fx. ['measured', 'calculated']
 - Decimal number are with 3 decimals in the results

+### The readme.md file

+**All test scenarios must have a readme.md file**.
+Easiest is to copy and modify an existing readme-file from another scenario. existing scenario.

+Under the "Coverage" heading, list the testcases covered by the scenario as bullet items.
+These will be scanned as part of coverage overview.

 ### Local test config settings

 Make a copy of [test.local.settings.sample.yml](..%2Ftest.local.settings.sample.yml) and remove ".sample" from the file